Table of Contents

 Conclusion

-Defect triage is a critical part of the software development process.
+The Defect Triage is a critical part of the software development process.
 By prioritizing and addressing defects efficiently, development teams can ensure that the most critical issues are addressed first, which can help minimize the impact of defects on the overall quality of the software.
-By following best practices and using effective defect triage techniques, teams can maximize efficiency and ensure that their software development projects are completed on time and within budget.
+You can also find some interesting practices in the article Getting Started with Defect Triage.